MitocGroup/www/process/PROC-007-vacation-request.md

 All Employees when planning to have a vacation should send a vacation request at least 2 weeks before the start of vacation, in order to get an approval.

-## 2. 7 Things to Do Before Leaving the Office for Vacation
+## 2. Seven Things to Do Before Leaving the Office for Vacation

 2.1 Let people know when you will be gone.
 Remind your regular contacts of your vacation schedule a few weeks ahead of time so they can plan projects accordingly.
 Prior to leaving, create an auto-reply for your email that gives the dates you will be out of the office and also lets others know if (or how often) you will be checking emails.
 Include the name, phone number and email of an alternate point of contact for those who require immediate assistance.